Virtual-box-KA/CyberSecureX-Qualifier-2-Writeups/OSINT/Ghost-in-the-Wires.md

 They also have roles as oc in the discord.

 As the description says, Ghost, uploaded online, cannot be deleted online.
-That means **Github**
+Probaly means **Github** as it has version control

 1. UnethicalBuddy Posted, Write Ups for last CTF, got his Github from there.
 Nothing Exciting Over there.
 2. Then ethical-buddy, Single google search is enough to find his github.
 Nothing here as well.